-SASSA Grant Payments December 2025-Old Person, Disability Grant, Child Grant | SASSA R3,070 Grant November 2025 Payout Dates
+SASSA Grant Payments Dates 2026-Old Person, Disability Grant, Child Grant, R3,070 Grant

 For December 2025, SASSA R3,070 payment announced, check eligibility and your name.
 This amount will once again provide a much-needed lifeline to those who qualify.
 Knowing whether your name is included on the list for this month can give you peace of mind and allow you to plan your budget without stress.